 Other conservation assistance provided by the District to Region V has been distribution of the water rates model (Whitcomb 2005) to several utilities in the region, and significant dedication of District staff resources to water education and outreach during the last year.
-The Water CHAMPS initiative has been extended to Region V, with one hotel in Port St. Joe participating as of August 2009.
+The Water CHAMPS initiative has been extended to Region V, with two hotels in Port St. Joe participating as of September 2010.